MicrosoftDocs/entra-docs/docs/identity/app-provisioning/functions-for-customizing-application-data.md

     - API-driven provisioning to on-premises Active Directory

     SelectUniqueValue isn't supported for use with other provisioning applications.
  - The LDAP search that *SelectUniqueValue* function performs in on-premises Active Directory doesn't escape special characters like diacritics.
 If you pass a string like "Jéssica Smith" that contains a special character, you'll encounter processing errors.
-Nest the [NormalizeDiacritics](#normalizediacritics) function as shown in the example below to normalize special characters.
+Nest the [NormalizeDiacritics](#normalizediacritics) function as shown in this example to normalize special characters.

 **Parameters:**